 - Additionally, articulation and resonance changes can occur from surgery and/or radiation.
 Patients who have had sinus, palatal, jaw or tongue cancer are instructed how to articulate more clearly through customized treatment or prosthetic devices, if needed.

 Each patient’s cancer is unique, as is the plan of care developed by the SLP.
 Mission Hope has excellent speech-language pathologists who are trained to provide their expertise to facilitate your road to recovery.

 SPEECH LANGUAGE PATHOLOGIST

 Gina Rotondo, MS, is a full-time speech language pathologist at Arroyo Grande Community Hospital Outpatient Rehabilitation.
 Originally from the Central Valley, Gina obtained a multiple subject teaching credential at CSU Fresno before realizing her heart wasn’t in the classroom.
 After shadowing a friend completing clinical work in speech language pathology, it was then Gina realized she wanted to make a greater impact in a medical setting with adults.
 She completed her Masters of Science in Speech Language Pathology at University of the Pacific in Stockton and moved to the Central Coast for work.
-Gina has lived on the central coast for 8 years, having practiced in private outpatient, home health, acute inpatient, skilled nursing facilities, and acute rehab settings prior to AGCH Outpatient Rehabilitation.
+Gina has practiced in private outpatient, home health, acute inpatient, skilled nursing facilities, and acute rehab settings prior to AGCH Outpatient Rehabilitation.
 She currently resides in Grover Beach with her husband and young daughter.